atzori/mineral/README.md

 -------------------
 We developed the following two functions (the `wfn` prefix stands for `<http://webofcode.org/wfn/>`):

-  - `wfn:minl(?query, [, ?i0, ?i1, ...])` - memoization is used to cut off loops and increase speed on already-seen states in the search space
+  - `wfn:min(?query, [, ?i0, ?i1, ...])` - memoization is used to cut off loops and increase speed on already-seen states in the search space
   - `wfn:mina(?query, ?a [, ?i0, ?i1, ...])` - Zaniolo's inspired technique is used to cut off unnecessary branches in the search space including loops (parameter `a` is used as an accumulator, see below)

 In both versions, optimization can be disabled via server configuration.